 In 2002 NCCV connected to the national higher education volunteerism and service learning movement, by becoming an affiliate of Campus Compact and forming North Carolina Campus Compact (NCCC).
 Leo M. Lambert, the president of Elon at the time, led the charge to invite presidents to form NCCC and offered to host the state office.
 Upon formation NCCV merged with NCCC who took over hosting the yearly student and faculty conferences.

 North Carolina Campus Volunteers (NCCV)

 During a COOL Conference in 1993 (now the IMPACT National Conference), a group of students and community engagement professionals from North Carolina realized that student volunteerism was growing rapidly on campuses across the state.
-In 1994, a coalition of students and staff came together to host a student conference at Elon University for campuses in the Piedmont Region of the state.
-The 1995 conference, also held at Elon, was expanded to include institutions from all across North Carolina.
+A coalition of students and staff came together to host a student conference that fall at Elon University for campuses in the Piedmont Region of the state.
+A 1995 conference, also held at Elon, was expanded to include institutions from all across North Carolina.
 The group continued to host the annual conferences and in 1998, the group formally established NCCV to unify campus volunteerism across the state.
 That year, they hosted the first Service Learning Institute for faculty and administrators.

 NCCV was hosted at Elon College (now Elon University), coordinated by John H. Barnhill, the first director of their Center for Service Learning (now the Kernodle Center for Civic Life), and governed by an Executive Board.

 We are especially grateful to John H. Barnhill for his persistence and leadership in launching this collective movement in North Carolina.
 In 2011, we named our top student award, the Barnhill Civic Trailblazer Award, to honor him.